nickserv/danamccurdy.com/_posts/2014-06-09-Inconvenient-Love.md

 ---
 layout: post
-title: Inconvenient Love
+title: Inconvenient love
-category: Love
+category: love
 ---

 It isn't convenient to love you,